-The College for Creative Studies is completing a $145 million campus expansion project to strengthen art and design education and accelerate Detroit’s transition to an innovation-based economy.
+The College for Creative Studies completed a $145 million campus expansion project to strengthen art and design education and accelerate Detroit’s transition to an innovation-based economy.
 The College took a bold step to renovate the historic General Motors Argonaut building into the A. Alfred Taubman Center for Design Education.
 The College’s creation of the Taubman Center and renovation of the Walter & Josephine Ford Campus create some of the finest art and design classroom and studio facilities in the country.

-- Provides creative talent to the region
+- Provide creative talent to the region

-For more information about the Advancing the Creative Spirit Campaign please contact:
+For more information please contact:

 Vice President for Institutional Advancement